This post may contain affiliate links. Please read our disclosure policy.

-Should I use sweetened or unsweetened coconut?
-The two are interchangeable.
+Sweetened or unsweetened coconut: The two are interchangeable.
 If a recipe doesn’t clarify which to use it generally means to use sweetened as it is more widely known and available.

 However, if a recipe specifically calls for one or the other I would stick to their suggestion as the other ingredients may have been adjusted to take the coconut into account.

 Oatmeal: Since quick oats are just smaller pieces of rolled oats you can use them interchangeably.
 Deciding which to use depends and what texture you are going for.
 You can even use half of one and half of the other.

 Baking time: Every oven is so different, but it just depends on yours and where you live.
 Sometimes these cookies bake in 7 and sometimes 10 which is a huge difference, so you may just need to keep an eye on them until they are very slightly browned. 🙂